 Soft Skills vs Hard Skills

-They need to see a genuine desire to help others, and experience operating with empathy and skill.You do this most effectively by leveraging your hard and soft skills.
+They need to see a genuine desire to help others and experience operating with empathy and skill.
+You do this most effectively by leveraging your hard and soft skills.

 The importance of language

-● Industry terminology: where possible and relevant, make sure you include as much healthcare terminology as possible.This is not only effective in making sure your resume is flagged with applicant tracking systems for relevant key terms (often called “optimizing” your resume for recruitment software), but it also shows your authority and knowledge of your sector to any potential healthcare employer.
+● Industry terminology: where possible and relevant, ensure you include as much healthcare terminology as feasible.
+This effectively ensures your resume is flagged with applicant tracking systems for appropriate key terms (often called “optimizing” your resume for recruitment software).
+Still, it also shows your authority and knowledge of your sector to any potential healthcare employer.

-● For example: if you are an EEG specialist, make sure you include terms such as “Electroencephalogram”, “brain stimulation”,“waveforms”, “seizure activity”, and so on.
+● For example, if you are an EEG specialist, make sure you include terms such as “Electroencephalogram”, “brain stimulation”, “waveforms”, “seizure activity”, and so on.

 Make sure your layout is concise